ayhokuyan/EEE202-Circuit-Theory/README.md

 - **Software**:
 	-  Design and verify using LTSpice.
 - **Hardware**:
-	- Implemented the circuit and recorded the results using an oscilloscope.
+	- Implemented the circuit and recorded the results.

 ### Lab 5
 - Design a band-pass filter.
 - **Software**:
 	-  Design and verify using LTSpice.
 - **Hardware**:
-	- Implemented the circuit and recorded the results using an oscilloscope.
+	- Implemented the circuit and recorded the results.